 What will I do?

-The main focus of our short-term placements are helping local eye care workers to boost their skills by providing short courses on optometry or optics or mentoring eye care workers in clinical practice.
-Their are also opportunities to help establish Vision Centres by installing or maintaining equipment and to work alongside local clinicians working on outreach programmes.
+The main focus of our projects is helping local eye care providers to boost their skills by providing short courses on optometry or optics or mentoring eye care workers in clinical practice.
+Their are also opportunities to establish Vision Centres by installing or maintaining equipment and to work alongside local clinicians working on outreach programmes as mentors and supervisors.

 Vision Aid Overseas' international programme focuses on developing long-term services in our partner countries.
-For this reason, we don't undertake volunteer programmes which are only focused on establishing short-term eye camps and dispensing spectacles.
+We don't undertake volunteer programmes which are only focused on establishing short-term eye camps and dispensing spectacles.

 How to get involved?

-To be eligible to participate in a short-term programme with Vision Aid Overseas you must become a member of the charity - this cost £36 per year or £3 per month - and attend a training course in Birmingham.
+1. Become a member of the charity - this cost £36 per year or £3 per month: